diodesign/diosix/README.md

 ## Legal stuff

-The Diosix source code is distributed under the terms of the MIT License.
+Diosix source code and binaries are distributed under the terms of the MIT License.
 See [LICENSE.md](LICENSE.md) for the full text and [CONTRIBUTORS.md](CONTRIBUTORS.md) for the list of copyright holders.
-Diosix binary releases are covered by [the GPLv2](COPYING.md).

 The diosix.org website illustration is a combination of artwork provided by [Katerina Limpitsouni](https://undraw.co/license) and